aroratarunit/vidalytics/README.md

 <script src="https://www.hostname.com/widget.js"></script>
 //////
 www.hostname.com can be replaced with any host on which widget.js is hosted. www.hostname.com should also be replaced in widget.html too.
+Please the script in body tag

+IMPORTANT
+Do not forget to replace the URL in widget.html

+Assumption
+Cuurently considered that there will be one offer and offer type will be "On purchase of same product in even quantity then second item will be on 50% off", database having a column "is_offer" to maintain this functionality.
+Example "buy one red widget,get the second half price"